It’s hard to understate the importance of social media in higher education marketing.

-That’s a really effective piece of copywriting.
+That’s a compelling piece of copywriting.

-What’s more, the ad reassures its audience by speaking to the university’s heritage: “Trust 150 years of quality education.”
+The ad reassures its audience by speaking to the university’s heritage: “Trust 150 years of quality education.”

 We’ve got humor in there; we’ve got heritage; we’ve got sports.
 We’ve got an egg rolling along the ground in Ann Arbor.

-That’s why it pays to research what your audience actually wants and to try a wide range of tactics to learn what resonates.
+That’s why it pays to research what your audience wants and to try a wide range of tactics to learn what resonates.